nrwl/nx-cloud-helm/aws-guide/AWS-GUIDE.md

 9. Check the status of the secrets:
    1. Check if secret keys are being retrieved correctly: `kubectl get secrets nx-cloud-k8s-secret -o json`
    2. You can see any errors by `kubectl describe externalsecrets.external-secrets.io nx-cloud-external-secret`
-10. You might need to restart your deployments as well so they can pick up the new secret values `kubectl rollout restart deployment nx-cloud-nx-api nx-cloud-api`
+10. You might need to restart your deployments as well so they can pick up the new secret values `kubectl rollout restart deployment nx-cloud-nx-api nx-cloud-frontend`

 ## Common Issues